bobluppes/MLDG/index.md

   From these hyperaparameters, only `Test_every` was defined in the original code of the authors, but not in the paper.
 This parameter sets the number of training iterations before the network is tested on the validation set in order to log the intermediate accuracy.
 This parameter has no influence over the training of the network and therefore has no influence on the accuracy on the held out test.

-Apart from the above mentioned e
+Apart from the above mentioned efforts, a significant effort went into fully understanding the code and corectly interpreting the obtained results.

 ## Results

-Using the code as described above (see [here](https://github.com/h0uter/MLDG) for the full repository), an attempt was made to reproduce the results from table 1.
+Using the code as described above (see [here](https://github.com/h0uter/MLDG/tree/python3) for the full repository), an attempt was made to reproduce the results from table 1.
 A baseline (MLP) and the MLDG model are trained on the extracted features of the PACS dataset.
 The accuracy of both models for the four different domains can be seen below in table 2.

 | Domain | MLP | MLDG |